 A parent who can make a connection between their own behaviours and a child’s behaviours is on a substantial way along the path towards a solution.
 This relates not only to parental behaviours but also to outside influences as well.
 Multiple moves, divorce, bereavement, parental mental health issues, school environment, cultural context; all of these have a strong impact on our children.

 Fluidity in thinking and logical connections.
 If you shout and beat or belittle your child, then aggression in a child is a logical response.
 If someone shouts at you and belittles you, how would you react?
 How come we think that children are a different species from ourselves?

 - “It is the influence of bad friends”

 - “They deliberately pick on her at school”

 - “S/he is such a sensitive child ”

 - “ I am afraid it is in his genes” (preferably from the opposite parent, especially in divorce).

 Why not?
 Could this not be true?

 Maybe, to an extent.
-But placing all influence outside of the child’s control/ contribution, is a way of shirking responsibility and/or ‘growing’ victimhood.
-This attitude, once fostered in a child, becomes an adult habit, whence it will increasingly frustrate and irritate you as well as undermine the child’s progress and relationships.
+But placing all influence outside of the child’s (or your own control) is a way of shirking responsibility and/or ‘growing’ victimhood.
+This attitude once fostered in a child, becomes an adult habit, whence it will increasingly frustrate and irritate you as well as undermine the child’s progress and relationships.